-Smooth and creamy, this White Chocolate Fudge (aka Vanilla Fudge) is easy to make and contains no sweetened condensed milk.
-Add marshmallows and roasted pecans for variety, or choose another fun mix-in.
+Smooth and creamy, this White Chocolate Fudge (aka Vanilla Fudge) is easy to make and contains no condensed milk.
+Add mini marshmallows and roasted pecans for variety, or choose another fun mix-in.
 Perfect for Mother's Day, Christmas, Valentine's Day, birthdays, or any other day you want to make someone feel special.
 Even yourself!

 [November, 2021: I've reworked the recipe and updated this post.
 Enjoy!]